Kevin Downes

 Kevin Downes is an American actor, writer, producer, director, and co-founder and Chief of Production and Distribution of Kingdom Story Company.
-Downes grew up in Visalia, five hours north of Los Angeles.
+Downes grew up in Visalia, three hours north of Los Angeles.
 Many of the Christian films he participated in were shot there.

 Life and career

-He has over 15 years' writing, directing, acting and producing experience, much of it in the faith-based market.
-His vision is to produce high quality motion pictures to share strong messages of hope, faith and love that come through a personal relationship with God through Jesus Christ.
-The film Mercy Streets which he produced was nominated for the Best Family Film Award.
+In 2000, he produced the film Mercy Streets which was nominated for the Best Family Film Award.

-Kevin lives in Visalia, California with his wife Catherine and dog Darby.

-Kevin Downes is the younger brother of producer Bobby Downes who is the founder and CEO of ChristianCinema.com.
-In 2003, Kevin wrote, produced, directed and starred in Six: The Mark Unleashed opposite Stephen Baldwin, Eric Roberts, David A. R. White and Jeffrey Dean Morgan.
+In 2003, Downes wrote, produced, directed and starred in Six: The Mark Unleashed opposite Stephen Baldwin, Eric Roberts, David A. R. White and Jeffrey Dean Morgan.
 The film was released wide in June 2004.

-In 2011, Kevin starred in the film Courageous, directed by Alex Kendrick.
+In 2011, Downes starred in the film Courageous, directed by Alex Kendrick.